 "Word for Word pulses with intellectual discussions, lived feminist history and its resultant tensions, and the fascinating literary milieu Laurie Lisle encounters at writing retreats… It's great for fans of Vivian Gornick's Fierce Attachments, Rebecca Solnit's Recollections of My Nonexistence." ~ BookLife

 Born on a Wisconsin farm, O'Keeffe was a young Texas art teacher before her romance with the older photographer Alfred Stieglitz, a leader of the New York avant-garde.
-Over her long life she created an astonishing visual vocabulary of large sensuous flowers, forboding Manhattan skyscrapers, white animal skulls, and the red hills of her beloved New Mexico.
+Over her long life, she created an astonishing visual vocabulary of large sensuous flowers, foreboding Manhattan skyscrapers, white animal skulls, and the red hills of her beloved New Mexico.

 This sculptor's life was remarkable for its intensity and commitment to her work.
 From her birth in Russia, her girlhood in Maine, to her years as an artist in Manhattan, her life was difficult and dramatic.
 After years of struggle her iconography, expressed in large black, white, and gold wood assemblages has made an indelible stamp on American art.

 "Lisle's admiration and respect for Nevelson's long struggle and enchanted cabinets and walls are always evident, but she lets the evidence speak.
 [It]"is a levelheaded biography.
 It is neither hagiographic nor snide.
 It is not sensational, even though the life recorded here had its tabloid moments." ~ Michael Brenson, The New York Times Book Review

 This book explores the childless woman’s relationship to mothers, to femininity, to men, to creativity, and to her body.
 Weaving a variety of rich materials from history, literature, religion, sociology, as well as the author's own story, it does what no other book as done before--presents those without children from the past and present in a positive light.